-Jennifer Renée Caden Merdjan is best known for working with recycled shoes and exploring the boundless potential of intermixing several methods of artistry, including painting, drawing, photography, collage, digital art and printing using disparate materials.
+Jennifer Merdjan is best known for working with recycled shoes and exploring the boundless potential of intermixing several methods of artistry including digital art, photography, drawing, painting, collage, and printing with disparate materials.
 Her artwork uncovers the ground that binds human beings together as one.
 This ground is the passage of time and its disappearance in a culture dominated by mass production and digital technology.
 Merdjan’s work restores the awareness of time.
 It endows material objects with histories of change, or it invests disembodied subjectivity with materiality to root them in the present.
 Her artwork takes various final forms: two-dimensional, sculptural and installation.
-Merdjan also self-published an artistic book If Shoes Could Talk.
+Merdjan also published an artistic book If Shoes Could Talk.

 Merdjan received a post graduate certificate in graphic design from Parsons School of Design, a M.S. in Art Education and a B.A. in Interdisciplinary Applied Arts from Queens College.
 During her undergraduate studies, she challenged herself and graduated with three majors and two minors in four years.
 Her intellectual and aesthetic curiosity in multiple disciplines has impacted her process when making art.